Notice

 • High School: must be on track to graduate; at least 6 credits per high school year completed

-• 12th-grade students are admitted only after careful review of transcripts and family meeting with a TLL Guide
+• 12th-grade students are admitted only after careful review of transcripts and family meeting with an ASU Prep Levitt Lab Guide

 Recommended Requirements

-• Start Your Application – Begin by creating an ASU Prep Digital enrollment account and selecting ASU Prep Tempe powered by The Levitt Lab as your program.
+Create an ASU Prep Digital enrollment account and select ASU Prep Tempe powered by The Levitt Lab

 If you have questions or need assistance, our admissions team is here to help.